 After all, baby needs their nutrients to grow!

-Try eating smaller meals or healthy pregnancy snacks more often, rather than bigger meals.
+Try eating smaller portions or healthy pregnancy snacks more often rather than bigger meals.

 You might have heard stories of some women losing 50 lbs while pregnant, or how another mama lost 60 pounds during pregnancy.

 The reality is we can’t really tell you whether an overweight person can lose weight while pregnant.